Gardening on a budget 101 – Mulching

 For those balcony growers without a garden lawn to mow, there’s always the local park where I’m sure you’ll find a tuft of clippings or two.

-If you have any comments or advice on mulching techniques or growing organic veg in general please feel free to share in the comments below.
+Feel free to share your gardening tips and leave comments or advice on organic gardening in general in the comments box below.
 It would be great to hear from you.